 Access to the contents of a network volume is provided by an application that runs on another computer or Network Attached Storage (NAS) device.
 Every NAS device and operating system has its own vendor-specific version of the file sharing application, so we occasionally see problems with some NAS devices that don't occur on others.
 Problems can be minor, such as being unable to set file flags (e.g. hidden, locked) on an item, or more significant, like not being able to store or retrieve resource forks.
 When these problems are encountered during a backup task, CCC will copy as many files and as much data as possible, then offer a report on the items or attributes that could not be copied.

 When you encounter an error caused by the file sharing service that hosts your network volume, there are a few workarounds that you can try to avoid the errors:

 - Eject the network volume on your Mac, then restart the computer or NAS device that is hosting the network volume.
 Reconnect to the network volume and try the backup task again.

-- If the errors persist when connecting to the network volume via both AFP and SMB, and restarting the file server does not change the outcome, try backing up to a disk image on the network volume instead.
+- If the errors persist when connecting to the network volume via both AFP and SMB, and restarting the file server does not change the outcome, then we recommend that you back up to locally-attached storage instead.